Debenhams is to go into liquidation after JD Sports pulled out of a deal to rescue the troubled retailer.

 What are my consumer rights if a retailer goes bust?

-If a retailer you’ve bought something from does go bust, here’s what you can do to get money back for any unwanted or faulty items:
+Here’s what you can do to get money back for any unwanted or faulty items:

 - If you paid by credit card and spent more than £100, you can make a claim with your credit provider under Section 75 of the Consumer Credit Act.